CleonWong/cleonwong-site/_drafts/2021-09-19-mui-tutorial.md

 You should now see the entire default MUI `theme` object printed in your browser's Dev Tool console.

+# Overwriting the default `theme` object

+You can create a custom theme by overwriting selected parts of the default `theme` object using the [`createTheme` method](https://mui.com/customization/theming/#createtheme-options-args-theme) and passing it through the [`<ThemeProvider />` component](https://mui.com/customization/theming/#theme-provider).

+One good practice is to define a `theme.tsx` file into the `/src` folder (as opposed to creating the global theme in `App.tsx`).
+This will keep your `App.tsx` code lighter and make your application structure cleaner.

+---

 - Start a new React app, console log the default theme to see that it is just a javascript object.
 - Then show some components with default stylings.
 - What you need to do is to change this theme object.
 - How do you do that?
 Use the Theme Provider.
 - wtf is theme provider?

-# Overwriting the default `theme` object

-You can create a custom theme by overwriting selected parts of the default `theme` object using the `createMuiTheme` method and passing it through the `<ThemeProvider />` component.

-One good practice is to define a `theme.tsx` file into the `/src` folder (as opposed to creating the global theme in `App.tsx`).
-This will keep your `App.tsx` code lighter and make your application structure cleaner.

 - Setup
   - Typescript + MUI v5.0.0 + yarn